Why am I talking about eating disorders?

 Disturbance in the way you see your weight or shape, using body weight and shape as a huge factor in self evaluation, an/or denial of the seriousness of your own low body weight.

-Amenorrhea – your periods stopping, or in the case of adolsecents, never starting.
+Amenorrhea – your periods stopping, or in the case of adolescents, never starting.

-Sub types – restrictive eating, that is, reducing your calorie intake, or binge purge, that is, eating lots and then getting rid of it through vomitin, laxatives, diueretics etc.
+Sub types – restrictive eating, that is, reducing your calorie intake, or binge purge, that is, eating lots and then getting rid of it through vomiting, laxatives, diuretics etc.

 Recurrent episodes of binge eating, where binge eating is characterised by the amount and a sense of losing control.

 Recurrent behaviours to stop subsequent weight gain.
-That can be vomiting, dieretics, laxatives, all sorts of things.
+That can be vomiting, diuretics, laxatives, all sorts of things.
 Its also says it must be at least twice a week for 3 months.